 - Decongestants may make your blood pressure rise.

 Migraine Headache Drugs and Blood Pressure

 Some migraine headache drugs work by tightening blood vessels in your head.
 This relieves migraine pain.
 However, the medication also constricts blood vessels throughout your body.
-This makes your blood pressure rise, perhaps to dangerous levels.
+This can make blood pressure rise, perhaps to dangerous levels.